Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Relativistic Particles

-Above in this chapter we demonstrated that aberration of light effect in the accelerated frame, as viewed from the inertial lab frame, presents a well known kinematic effect of special theory of relativity.
-What about particles?
-Can we not look at the aberration of particles in the accelerated frame in the same way?
-As we shall see, the aberration of particles effect in non-inertial frames of reference can be described in an inertial frame within standard special relativity taking advantage of the Wigner rotation theory.
+Earlier, we demonstrated that the aberration of light observed in an accelerated frame, when viewed from the initial inertial frame, is a well-known kinematic effect described by the special theory of relativity.
+Can we not interpret the aberration of particles in an accelerated frame in a similar fashion?
+As we shall see, the effect of particle aberration in non-inertial frames can indeed be understood within an inertial frame using the framework of standard special relativity—specifically, by employing the theory of Wigner rotation.